The Fit Question

 Investment banking is an exciting and lucrative career, but it isn’t right for everyone.
-You may have a desire to earn over $100,000 a year as a first-year analyst in New York City, but you need to remember is that investment banking is not just high-paying, but a high-stakes, high-pressure job.
+You may have a desire to earn over $100,000 a year as a first-year analyst in New York City, but you need to remember that investment banking is not just a high-paying job, but is also a high-stakes, high-pressure job.
 This guide will help you assess if investment banking is a good fit for you.

 A survey carried out by a private equity recruitment firm found that 44% of graduates who joined the sector straight out of university left within three years.
 Some of these individuals may have left to join private equity firms, but the investment banking industry exacts a heavy physical and mental toll on its workers.

 Many investment bankers are Type A personalities, which means they are ambitious and driven.
 Young bankers are inducted into a stressful lifestyle from the get-go.
 They are encouraged to work long hours with very little free time to fit in socializing or relaxation.
 Many turn to caffeine and drugs to help them cope.
 Alcohol abuse is also rife in the investment banking sector.

 Investment banking is very well paid, but sign-on bonuses and a healthy pay packet come at a price.
 To survive as an investment banker, you need to have a high stress threshold.
 You also need to be willing to say goodbye to your social life for a few years.

 To make sure you’re a good fit for investment banking, here is a list of traits that are considered important in the industry: